Where global artisans become contemporary artists.

 Las Dalias

-A collective of women embroidery textile artists from Huixtán, Chiapas, formed by Isabel, Elena, Micaela, Sebastiana, and Luci.
-Their floral embroidery art is painstakingly crafted and rooted in the craft heritage of their community.
+A collective of women embroiderers from Huixtán, Chiapas, founded by Isabel, Elena, Micaela, Sebastiana, and Luci.
+Their floral embroidery is so precisely executed it has earned collaborations with designers across Mexico and internationally.

 Read More